1 / 9

 Handling and ride quality: What is the Peugeot 3008 like to drive?

-"Before the SEAT Ateca came along, the Peugeot 3008 was one of our favourite crossovers to drive."
+"Before the SEAT Ateca came along, the Peugeot 3008 was one of our favourite SUVs to drive."

-It might not feel sporty from the get-go, but there are a few clues as to its performance pretensions.
+It might not feel sporty from the get-go, but there are a few clues as to the Peugeot 3008's performance pretensions.
 Take the steering wheel, for example, it’s small and that makes the most of the fast, direct steering.
-Look closely and you’ll see the gearlever is about six inches from the wheel.
+Look closely and you’ll see the gear lever is about six inches from the wheel.
 Perfect for quick changes.
 But while the steering is great, it is guilty of feeling quite dead and offers very little feedback.
 You’ll probably be the last to know if you’ve exceeded the limit of available grip.